ISISComputingGroup/ibex_user_manual/doc/IBEX-File-Paths-page.rst

 Where is ...?
 #############

-The installation of IBEX is common for most instruments you shouldn't need to delve into the paths as a user but as an instrument scientist there may be some items you wish to edit or look at.
+The installation of IBEX is common for most instruments; you shouldn't need to delve into the paths as a user, but as an instrument scientist there may be some items you wish to edit or look at.
 The system is set out as follows:

 * IBEX Client: ``C:\Instrument\Apps\Client_E4\ibex-client.exe`` there should be a shortcut on the task bar